 Although we are not used to it, sometimes Autumn days can get pretty warm and sunny.
 If your pumpkin is un-sheltered, then this can cause them to rot prematurely.
 To give your pumpkin the best chance of survival, put it in a shady place such as a porch.

 .
-Vegetable Oil
+Massage in vegetable Oil

 Applying a layer of vegetable oil can prevent a pumpkin from rotting.
 All you need to do for this method is to dry your pumpkin thoroughly and massage the oil all over it.
 Oil is very flammable so we don’t recommend using this method on pumpkins that will have candles in or will even sit near an open flame.